 If you’re looking for a vehicle protection plan to help get your car back on the road after a breakdown, it’s smart to get multiple quotes from top companies to find the best deal.
-You can start getting free quotes from our highest-rated providers below.
+You can start getting free quotes from our highest-rated providers above.

 Is an American Auto Repair Coverage Warranty Worth It?

 American Auto Repair Coverage was founded in 2012 and is based in Saint Peters, Missouri.
 Compared to other reputable extended car warranty companies, AARC hasn’t been around for very long, but the company does receive positive reviews on the Better Business Bureau (BBB).
 Currently, it has an A+ BBB rating and a 4.55 out of 5-star customer rating, though it isn’t accredited.

 American Auto Repair Coverage offers three types of warranty plans, plus a build-your-own plan option, which is unique in the industry.
 However, the provider doesn’t provide sample contracts for any of its plans, and it doesn’t disclose the companies that administer them.

 Is American Auto Repair Coverage worth it?
 The AARC website lacks some information, and you can’t view sample contracts before requesting a quote.
 For these reasons, we recommend choosing a different provider.